 Step away from the garden center and source secondhand and vintage accessories instead as part of your cheap garden ideas.
 Old wooden crates make striking shelving for pots when stacked on top of one another.
 Create a focal point with an old milk churn or a step ladder which makes an effective pot 'theatre'.
 Ceramic sinks are ideal planters if you want to learn how to grow succulents, herbs, or alpines.

-Check Facebook Marketplace, eBay, or Gumtree for old zinc baths and tubs which make rust-free planters.
+Check Facebook Marketplace (opens in new tab), eBay (opens in new tab), or Gumtree (opens in new tab) for old zinc baths and tubs which make rust-free planters.
 Keep an eye on skips for interesting ironwork or discarded terracotta pots, but do ask the owner before removing anything.

 29. Go rustic and reuse garden waste

 If you're cutting back bushes or trees in your garden, check to see if you can reuse any of your offcuts before condemning them to the brown bin or compost heap.